 - 1. Regularly check in with the BCM and confirm access to their wallet; - 2.
 Maintain active communication regarding travel plans and availability in order to ensure that there are always enough Signers on call; - 3.
-Regularly rotate Signer wallets every 2-3 months, subject to Snapshot voting; and - 4.
+Regularly rotate Signer wallets every 2-3 months; and - 4.
 Acknowledge their Signer duties and processes for signing off on BIPs.